Healthy Homes Assessment Melling

 Draught Stopping Melling

-Draughts are a major cause of dropping temperatures within homes.
-A draughty house is more expensive to heat, meaning wasting energy and resulting in higher bills.
+Draughts increase the likelihood of low temperatures inside households.
+A damp home costs more to heat, meaning wasting energy and increased bills.

-You don’t require to block gaps or holes which are part of the building.
-For example, tiny gaps around doors and windows might be necessary to allow movement of the structure when the house gets warmer and cooler, so that they are able to be closed and opened rather than being stuck.
-We will check all windows and doors as part of the Healthy Homes assessment of your rental property.
+There is no need to block off holes or gaps that are part of the building.
+For instance, small gaps around doors and windows might be necessary to allow movement of the building when the house heats and cools, so that they are able to be shut and opened, rather than securing.
+We will inspect every window and door as part of an Healthy Homes assessment of your rental property.

 draught stopping building inspections